ANALYSIS-Japan's battle with pandemic may mark end of Abe's fiscal experiment

-The idea, which is gaining traction in other economies, could be particularly dangerous for Japan given its 1.13 trillion yen debt pile - double the size of its economy and the largest among industrialized nations.
+The idea, which is gaining traction in other economies, could be particularly dangerous for Japan given its 1.13 quadrillion yen debt pile - the largest among industrialized nations.
 Even under current ultra-low borrowing costs, debt-servicing and social welfare costs together make up 60% of Japan's annual spending, compared with just 5% for education.

 "The ballooning welfare and debt-servicing costs are suppressing another spending," said Atsushi Takeda, chief economist at Itochu Economic Research Institute.
 "The government is running out of capacity to allocate resources to technological innovation, infrastructure rebuilding and talented human resources - all crucial for economic growth."
 But proponents say radical ideas are necessary to help Japan weather the pandemic.
 Without huge spending backed by central bank money printing, Japan will see a spike in job losses and bankruptcies that could delay an economic recovery once the virus is contained, they argue.

 "Crisis times like now are exactly when we need to deploy helicopter money," said Shoji Nishida, a senior ruling party official who has regular interaction with Abe.
-"Fiscal reform should be thrown out the window." ($1 = 0.0092 yen) ($1 = 108.8139 yen)
+"Fiscal reform should be thrown out the window." ($1 = 108.8139 yen)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)